© 2016 Harmony Systems, Inc. All rights reserved.

 When you add an lpTouch or TouchOSC control surface it is by default grouped with other lpTouch/TouchOSC control surfaces.
 This is what you see in Control Surface Setup:

-Two instances of lpTouch working independently (probably not what you want)
+Two instances of lpTouch "grouped" (probably not what you want)